 Playing a Lawful Neutral character is interesting because you can be honourable and dependable without pushing your opinions of good and evil, and law and order on others.

-Lawful Neutral is great alignment to play as a stoic monk, a barbarian proud of their clan heritage, or a soldier maintaining peace in a city.
+Lawful Neutral is great alignment to play as a stoic monk, a barbarian proud of their clan heritage, or a guard maintaining peace in a city.

 The miniature used in the picture at the top of this article is of Eadon Kline, check out his mini out on Amazon.